okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 A service-to-service app where a backend service or a daemon calls [Okta management APIs](/docs/reference/core-okta-api/) for a tenant (Okta org) can be published in the Okta Integration Network (OIN) as an API service integration.
 API service integrations access Okta APIs using the OAuth 2.0 [Client Credentials flow](/docs/concepts/oauth-openid/#client-credentials-flow), where access isn't associated with a user and you can restrict resources with scoped access tokens.
 Each access token enables the bearer to perform specific actions on specific Okta endpoints, with that ability controlled by which scopes the access token contains.

-> **Note:** Currently, Okta only supports the OAuth APIs listed in [OAuth 2.0 Scopes for Okta Admin Management](https://developer.okta.com/docs/api/oauth2/#okta-admin-management).
+> **Note:** API service integrations can only use the [Org authorization server](/docs/concepts/auth-servers/#org-authorization-server) (Org AS) that is built-in with each Okta org.
+The Org AS supports the OAuth APIs listed in [OAuth 2.0 Scopes for Okta Admin Management](https://developer.okta.com/docs/api/oauth2/#okta-admin-management).

 Customers can use any API service integration listed in the OIN catalog with their Okta tenant org.
 Each customer Okta org has its own authorization server that supports the Client Credentials flow.
 When a customer authorizes your API service integration to access their org, Okta generates a unique set of credentials (client ID and client secret) for that org.
 You must collect and [store these credentials](#save-customer-credentials) for each customer to allow your integration to work with your customer's Okta org.